alnadam/alnadam.github.io/README.md

-This is private website by MhmdSAbdlh "https://mhmdsabdlh.github.io/alnadam"
+This is fan website of TV-Show Al Nadam by MhmdSAbdlh "https://alnadam.github.io/"

 Twitter : https://twitter.com/MhmdSAbdlh